coy-humphrey/Simple-FTP/report.markdown

 ---

 Our goal was to create an FTP server in different languages to compare the networking capabilities of each language, as well as the ease of programming and understanding.
-We wanted our server to have basic FTP functionality, such as `get` and `put`.
+Our project is inspired by the File Transfer Protocol, but it is not an exact copy.
+As in FTP, our protocol involves a telnet port and separate data ports for file transfer.

 Our protocol includes the following commands: